JiaJunLi526/jiajunli.github.io/projects/accelerometerreadout.md

   <img width="400px" src="../img/accelerometerreadout/subaru_data.png" class="img-thumbnail" >
 </div>

+This internship was through the Akamai Workforce Initiative program a collaboration with Maunakea Observatories and University of California, Santa Cruz.

+## Abstract
 Ground-based telescopes like Subaru face two dominant sources of pointing disturbances: atmospheric turbulence and mechanical vibrations.
 While turbulence is broadband and random, mechanical vibrations typically occur at discrete frequencies tied to hardware components.
 These